A Framework for Symmetric Self-Intersecting Surfaces: Detecting Self-Intersections

+\end{proposition} This is visualised for the planar case in Figure \ref{fig:normal_equations}.
+In the sense of Inequality \eqref{eq:plane_inclusion}, $p_1$ has non-negative scalar product with all normal vectors, while $p_2$ has negative scalar product with $\Tilde{n}_2$.

+\begin{remark} Let $P$ be a plane with normal vector $n$ and let $x$ be a point in $P$.
+Proposition \ref{prop:inside_triangle} is based on the observation that if a point $p$ fulfils $\langle p-x, n\rangle \geq 0$, then $p$ lies above the plane (where the above direction is the one given by the orientation of the normal vector). \end{remark} Another important consideration are numerical errors. \begin{remark} Consider the equation determining whether a point $p$ lies in a plane $P$, with normal $n$ and a fixed $x\in P$:

+Since numerical computations are not always precise, a point $p$ that does lie in $P$ will only yield $\scalp{p-x}{n} \approx 0$.
+Thus, for implementation purposes, one actually needs to check whether $\scalp{p-x}{n} \in [-\varepsilon,\varepsilon]$ for a small constant $\varepsilon > 0$.
+We apply this to all the conditions mentioned in this section, as can be seen in the code in our package. \end{remark}

-We determine the intersections by examining the edges between vertices of $f_1$ and use the normal equation of the plane $P(f_2)$ spanned by $v^2_1,v^2_2$ and $v^2_3$ to compute when these intersect the plane in a point $p$.
-Afterwards, we have to check if $p$ lies inside the triangle $f_2$.
-For an edge $\{v_i^1,v_j^1\}=e \subset f_1$, we have to distinguish between the following two cases: \begin{enumerate}[(i)] \item $e$ is not parallel to $f_2$. \item $e$ is parallel to $f_2$. \end{enumerate} Case $(i)$ holds if and only if $\scalp{v^1_j-v^1_i}{n_{f_2}} \neq 0$, where $n_{f_2}$ is the unit normal vector of the face $f_2$.
-So assume first that this holds, and treat $(ii)$ later on.
+In the following, we give a detailed description of our method, in the setting as described above.
+First, we examine the edges of $f_1$.
+For an edge $\{v_i^1,v_j^1\}=e \subset f_1$, we have to distinguish the following two cases: \begin{enumerate}[(i)] \item $e$ is not parallel to $f_2$. \item $e$ is parallel to $f_2$. \end{enumerate} Case (i) holds if and only if $\scalp{v^1_j-v^1_i}{n_{2}} \neq 0$, where $n_{2}$ is a unit normal vector of the face $f_2$.